nicolaymh/Buying-and-selling/readme.md

 # BUYING AND SELLING CARS AND MOTORCYCLES :car: :motorcycle:

-## web page of a car and motorcycle sale made with html, css, javascript and bootstrap v5.1.3.
+## Web page of a car and motorcycle sale made with html, css, javascript and bootstrap v5.1.3.

 ---